Banata

 npx convex env set SITE_URL "https://myapp.com" --prod

-# Set OAuth credentials for production
+# OAuth credentials (use production values)

 npx convex env set GITHUB_CLIENT_ID "prod-client-id" --prod